How to choose your first paddleboard

 A note on weight

 Think about how heavy the boards are.
 That’s important when you think about transporting it.
 Can you easily get the board on and off your car alone (both because of its weight and length?)
 Can you handle the board walking back to the car on a windy day?
 Lighter boards are going to be made of carbon and fiberglass.
-The trade off there can some times be durability.
-And price.
+The trade-off there can some times be durability and the price.
 The lighter, the more expensive.
-More durable boards are often times much heavier.
+More durable boards are oftentimes much heavier.
 Heavier boards can sometimes be a bit harder to paddle.
 So, it’s important to know how you intend to use the board, who you might use it with, and how you are going to store it.

 Taking boards for a test drive allows you to figure out what boards work well with your body type and your paddling goals.
 Reputable shops can help make sure the fit is right for you.
 Again, demo, demo, demo!

 What Else do I need?

 If you’ve just dropped a chunk of change on a decent board, it’s really tempting to skip some of the essentials that go along with paddling.
 Or to skimp on the paddle and go cheap.
 Some things though, you just don’t want to pass on, because they are CRITICAL to safety.